-Drill the words with the class until the students can recognise and reproduce the different sounds.
+Drill the words with the class until you are satisfied the students can recognise and reproduce each different word.

-Tell students that you are now going to give them your telephone number.
+Tell the class that you are now going to give them your telephone number.

-Ask students to make up their own seven digit telephone number and then write it down along with it’s partnering words.
+Now, ask students to make up their own seven-digit telephone number and then write it down along with the respective words.

-Students then give their number to their neighbours who must decipher each word and write down the appropriate number.
-Students then compare the numbers and identify where any problems lie.
+Students now give their number to their partner using the symbolic words and their partner transcribes what they think is the correct number.
+Students then compare their numbers and identify where any errors were made.